 The U.S. $20 Saint-Gaudens Gold Double Eagles are coins of mystery and intrigue.
 They were never officially released by the United States Mint and all of them were supposedly melted.
 However, a few of them were circulating in the underground rare coin market.
-Several of them were confiscated by the government and only one is legal to own.
+The government confiscated several of them, and only one is legal to own.

 The 1933 Gold Double Eagle was Never Officially Issued